i-am-grub/VRxC_ELRS/README.md

 ACTIVATED: The pilot will be shown results when they finish the race.
 It is recommeded to turn off `Post Flight Results` in Betaflight so the results won't be overridden when the pilot lands.

 > [!NOTE]
-> HDZero OSD Rows 10-14 are used by this feature
+> Rows 10-14 in the HDZero goggle's OSD are used by this feature

 #### Race Stage Message : TEXT